-I previously did not offer telehealth as a standard form of therapy but in light of COVID-19, I am now offering it.
-Moreover, starting March 16, 2020, I will no longer see patients in-person at my office and will instead only offer telehealth.
-Here are some answers to FAQs about how I conduct telehealth as well as other FAQs related to COVID-19 and my practice.
+We previously did not offer telehealth as a standard form of therapy but in light of COVID-19, we are now offering it.
+Moreover, starting March 16, 2020, we have not been seeing patients in-person and are instead only offering telehealth.
+Here are some answers to FAQs about how we conduct telehealth as well as other FAQs related to COVID-19 and our practice.

 What exactly is telehealth?

-In my case, I offer 2 telehealth options: phone sessions and video sessions.
+In our case, we offer 2 telehealth options: phone sessions and video sessions.
 These sessions are conducted at a scheduled time, just like an in-person session, but we are physically in two different locations.

 How long is a phone or video session?

 The same length of time as an in-person session.
 For a new patient, the session is 90 minutes.
 For a return patient, the session is 45 minutes.

 What is the fee for a phone or video session?

 The same fee as an in-person session.
 A new patient 90-minute session whether in-person, over the phone, or over video is $395.
 A return patient 45-minute session whether in-person, over the phone, or over video is $250.

 Will my insurance cover a phone or video session?

 We're not in-network with any insurance companies.
 You're responsible for paying your full session fee at the time of service.
 If you decide to submit claims to your insurance company for reimbursement for any out-of-network benefits you might have, you may do so and we'll provide you a superbill after each session for this purpose (note: you do not have to be at the office to obtain the superbill because it can be found on your secure patient portal so you can obtain it virtually, or we can mail you a copy of the superbill).